PantagruelsTeeth/SpiderEncounters/README.md

 the same deal in a parallel solitaire game, but must clear all your character cards while receives bonuses from their own cards instead.
 The first side to clear their opponent's character cards from their own solitaire game wins the battle.

 Friendly and enemy characters take turns to move cards in their respective solitaire games.
-As a solitaire game neither side can directly manipulate their opponent's cards.
-However, if all the cards of an opponent character are eliminated, then that character falls unconscious and no longer take its turns in the opponent's game.
+As solitaire games, they are played independently.
+However, if all the cards of an opponent character are eliminated, then that character falls unconscious and can no longer take its turns in the opponent's game.

 The moves made by an opponent are largely a secret, but you will be informed of any character cards that they successfully clear.
 The same secrecy is afforded to the player.
 The order in which characters take turns is determined by their initiative, which is calculated